 The dynamics of the employee-employer relationship has changed drastically.
-From an employee-centred value proposition it has evolved into a human-centred proposition that treats employees as people rather than workers.
+From an employee-centered value proposition, it has evolved into a human-centered proposition that treats employees as people rather than workers.
 According to the latest Gartner report, organizations that deliver successfully on their employee value proposition have shown a 69% decrease in employee turnover rate.
-There are several examples of employee value propositions followed by organizations that have helped them beat competition on the market.
+There are several examples of employee value propositions followed by organizations that have helped them beat the competition in the market.
 Read on to understand the what, why, and how of EVP in this blog.

-EVP is all about recognizing the employee value by matching it through compensation, work-life balance, location, stability, and respect.
-Essentially, the HR value proposition model must include incentives that not only reward hard work, but create a supportive and inclusive work environment for all its employees.
+EVP is all about recognizing employee value by matching it through compensation, work-life balance, location, stability, and respect.
+Essentially, the HR value proposition model must include incentives that not only reward hard work but create a supportive and inclusive work environment for all its employees.
 Employer value proposition techniques are a good balance of statements, tangible benefits, and intangible culture.
-Employee value proposition plays a crucial role at promoting the employer brand, some companies use strong EVP techniques, while others use testimonials, quotes, or blog posts that provide prospects a glimpse of life at their organization.
-An employee brand is the value proposition that is externally marketed to prospective employees.
+Employee value proposition plays a crucial role in promoting the employer brand, some companies use strong EVP techniques, while others use testimonials, quotes, or blog posts that provide prospects a glimpse of life at their organization.
+An employee brand is a value proposition that is externally marketed to prospective employees.